satwikshirsat04/Offline-AI-Chatbot/README.md

 # 🤖 Local AI - Offline AI Assistant

-## Dont Start- Gemma model is not working yet.
-A beautiful, fully offline AI chatbot app for Android that works completely without internet connection using llama.cpp and your local GGUF model.
+A beautiful, fully offline AI chatbot app for Android that works completely without internet connection using **llama.cpp** and your **local GGUF model**.

 ## ✨ Features